 Last weekend, Chris, Jan and I had a wonderful reunion.
 She and her husband came to my book signing in Towson, Maryland.
 Ever since I left for college we have been geographically separated by 500 miles or more.
 Our visits have been sporadic and infrequent.
 My only excuse for not seeing her more is a very poor one.
 The busyness of life often got in our way.
 Does that ever happen to you, too?

 When Chris saw me at the book event, we hugged each other so tightly!
 She handed me a card and said “read this later.”
 It was a three page letter of her memories of our fun times we spent together from age 7 to 18.

 Chris’ memories are a gift to me because she remembered some things that I had forgotten.
 There is also some insight into what happened to my twin and I when we were dealing with separation anxiety issues due to my pioneering heart surgery.

 When I read this note from Chris to my mother she immediately began reminiscing.
 Mom said “whether you know it or not, Sue, your sister was more of a “basket case” then you were and you were the one going through the hard stuff.
 With Jan, I had I much more to deal with.”
 My memories of that time in my life are included in my memoir so my mothers comments were not surprising.

 Above: Joined with Linda, another childhood friend.
 I think Linda was dreaming about our elementary school daze!

-This blog is brought to you by Sue Batton Leonard, the author of Gift of a Lifetime: Finding Fulfilling Things in the Unexpected.
+This blog brought to you by the award-winning author of “Gift of a Lifetime: Finding Fulfilling Things in the Unexpected,” Sue Batton Leonard.